tobegit3hub/seagull/readme.md

 * `go build seagull.go` or `bee run seagull` for dubuging
 * `./seagull` or `sudo ./seagull` to access /var/run/docker.sock

-More detail in <https://github.com/tobegit3hub/seagull/blob/master/docs/2014-10-16-seagull-images-page.md> and we have lots of excellent documents.
+More detail in [seagull-design-and-implement](docs/2014-10-14-seagull-design-and-implement.md) and we have excellent documents in [docs](https://github.com/tobegit3hub/seagull/tree/master/docs).